About the Forms - What, When, and Who

 Intent Forms may be found and completed online at the website of the Home School Office of the Arkansas Department of Education.
 If you prefer to download copies, they may also be found there.
 This site also has a very helpful example of a completed form.
+Intent to Homeschool Form

 Completing the Forms

-Also note that the “Educational Qualifications of Parent/Teacher(s)” has no bearing on whether or not you may teach your child.
+Note that the “Educational Qualifications of Parent/Teacher(s)” has no bearing on whether or not you may teach your child.
 It is informational only.

 You are asked to list your Superintendent and School District.
 The name of the Superintendent is not critically important - but you should make a good effort.
 If there has been a recent superintendent change, they will understand if you list the previous superintendent.
 You can find information on your Superintendent and School Districts in the section below, entitled “Submitting the Forms”.

 The home address that you list on this form will be what the Department of Education uses to mail notifications.
 Should you move after submitting the form, you will want to notify your district (both old and new) of your new address.

 Make and keep a copy of your Notice of Intent and Waiver before you submit the original to the Superintendent.
 The notarization section of the Intent Form will only apply to a copy of the Intent Form and only for those who have a homeschool child that will be pursuing the written portion of their drivers license this year.
 The copy of the “Notice of Intent” should be notarized before a Notary Public.
 Notaries can be found at banks, law offices, insurance companies (secretaries), and many churches (secretaries).